Poliuti/Euclidean-Sequencer-ACTAM/README.md

 ### Macro Controls

-'Macro controls' are located in the upper right part of the screen, oppostite to the 'Tempo Controls' in a mirrored style.
+'Macro controls' are located in the upper right part of the screen, opposite to the 'Tempo Controls' in a mirrored style.
+They are made up of 4 sliders that control:
+* the master volume ('Volume' slider)
-They are made up of 4 sliders that controls the master volume, the reverberation that sets the persistance of the sound after the sound is produced, the wet/dry slider that controls the amount of effect with respect to the pure sound and a lowpass filter that controls the cutoff of the signal.
+* the reverb decay time in seconds, that sets the persistance of the sound after it is produced ('Rev Decay' slider)
+* the reverb dry/wet percentage, that controls the amount of effect with respect to the clean sound ('Rev Wet' slider)
+* the cutoff frequency of the low pass filter ('Cutoff' slider)

 <br>
 <p align="center" width="100%">